Covid-19: Frequently Asked Questions

-Please let our team know if you require this by calling 0121 414 7333 or emailing email@example.com before your visit.
+Please help our team to help you by letting them know if you require this by calling 0121 414 7333 or emailing firstname.lastname@example.org before your visit.
 A lift between floors for gallery access is available for visitors with wheelchairs, buggies or mobility needs, please ask a member of the Visitor Services Team.

 Can I buy refreshments on my visit?

 No. To help maintain hygiene and to concentrate on visitor and staff safety, the shop is currently closed and there are no refreshments available for purchase.
 However, water is provided for visitors.
 Please ask a member of the Visitor Services Team who will be happy to provide you with a disposable paper cup.

 Can I bring my own food into the Barber to eat on my visit?

 No. To maintain high standards of hygiene and to help visitors maintain their preferred distance from others, the foyer tables and chairs have been removed and we ask visitors not to use the foyer for picnicking.
 No food or drink is permitted in the galleries.
 There is plenty of green open space on campus for picnicking and public visitors are welcome to use the campus for this purpose.

 Can I buy a souvenir of my visit?

 The Barber shop is currently closed but you can buy a souvenir of your visit online via our ART UK online store.